 - Ask for feedback or reviews

 Businesses have a wide variety of use cases for conversational engagement.
-You may use it to boost sales or you might use it to increase customer loyalty.
+You may use it to boost sales or increase customer loyalty.
 The focus you choose depends on your team’s current priorities.
 It should all come back to keeping customers actively involved with your brand.

 Conversational marketing emphasizes answering questions that leads have about your products and services, and engaging them with outbound content.
 The strategy offers opportunities for lead outreach, but it focuses on incoming queries.